Peach Crisp

 Type your email & I’ll send it to you!

-Peach picking is one of my family’s favorite summer activities, but we always get too ambitious and come home with more than we can possibly eat at once.
-That’s when I make this fresh Peach Crisp, which has all the deliciousness of a peach pie, but none of the fuss of dealing with a pie crust.
-All you have to do is toss the filling together in a baking pan, then top with the streusel and bake until it’s bubbly and crisp.
+I think of this peach crisp like a faster version of peach pie with all the yumminess of the pie, but none of the fuss of dealing with a pie crust.
+All you have to do is toss the filling together in a baking pan, then top with the streusel and bake until the peach crisp is bubbly.
 The hardest part, in my opinion, is waiting for it to cool so we can dig in.
+Serve it a la mode with some vanilla ice cream or whipped cream.

 Happy Cooking!